Composing with Harmonics

-- The lowest singable overtone is either E5 or the 3rd harmonic, whichever is higher.
+- The lowest singable overtone is either E5 or the 3rd partial, whichever is higher.

-- The highest singable overtone is either D7 or the 16th harmonic, whichever is lower.
+- The highest singable overtone is either D7 or the 16th partial, whichever is lower.

 Singable Harmonics in Notes

-An overview of all singable overtones in notes.
-From G2 in bass to C5 in soprano all overtones in L-, R-, and J-technique are notated, which are suitable for melody formation.
-The comfort range is green again.
+An overview of all singable harmonics in sheet music.
+From G2 in bass to C5 in soprano, all harmonics suitable for melody formation are notated for L, R and J techniques.
+The comfort zone is green again.

 Diagram of Overtones

-This scheme summarizes all essential information about the relationship between singing pitch and overtone singing.
-For the singing notes (lower keyboard) from B1 to the F6, the overtone series can be read vertically upwards.
-The pitches that can be achieved with overtone singing are highlighted as grey (NG technique) or orange zones (L, R, J technique).
-Those overtones that lie in an overtone zone and simultaneously between the 3rd and 16th harmonic are well singable.
+This scheme summarizes all essential information about the connection between pitch and overtone singing.
+In addition to the singing tones (lower keyboard) from B1 to F6, the harmonic series can be read vertically upwards.
+The pitches that can be achieved with overtone singing are underlaid in grey (NG technique) or orange (L, R, J technique).
+Overtones that are in an overtone area and simultaneously between the 3rd and 16th harmonic can be easily sung.

 The Overtone Slide